RobertRM/docker-elasticsearch-arm64/README.md

-# Docker Elasticsearch form ARM64
+# Docker Elasticsearch for ARM64
 Dockerfile for Elasticsearch that runs on ARM64

 ## How to Use